IT4063C/IT4063C.github.io/content/course-notes/9.ml-regression/transcript.md

 ## Module Overview
 We've talked about what machine learning is, the different problems it can help us solve, and the different types of machine learning algorithms.
 In this module, we'll talk about one of the supervised learning techniques, typically used for predicting numerical values.
-We'll start with a simple linear regression model, then we'll talk about multiple linear regression, and finally we'll talk about polynomial regression.
+We'll start with a simple linear regression model, then we'll see how that model can be applied for multiple linear regression problems as well, and finally we'll talk about polynomial regression.

-These are supervised learning algorithms, which means that we'll need to provide labeled data to train the model.
-We'll also talk about the different performance measures that we can use to evaluate the model's performance.
-We'll also perform some steps of feature engineering, and practice dealing with categorical data, choosing the best features in your data.
-This is out first module where we'll be using the Scikit-Learn library.
-We'll learn how to use it to train our models, and how to use it to make predictions.
+Our agenda for this module is as follows:
+- Introduction: we'll introduce the problem of regression, what it means, what are the types of regression problems.
+- Notations: we'll introduce the terminology and notations we'll use throughout this module.
+These are notations that you'll find in most machine learning books and courses.
+- Linear Regression - how to train a model.
+  - Performance Measures and Cost Functions: this is what tells us how good our model is.
+  - Gradient Descent: this is the algorithm we'll use to train our model. it uses the information from the cost function to update your model incrementally.
+- Implement the model using scikit-learn
+- a bit on Feature Engineering
+  - how to evaluate your features
+  - how to deal with categorical features (ordinal, nominal)
+- we'll do a quick recap showing how we can build models using scikit-learn

-Let's just get to it.
+Let's get started.

-## Introduction
+## Introduction: What is Regression?
+Types?
 Linear Regression and Polynomial Regression are supervised regression algorithms.

 Supervised meaning we use labeled data to train the model.
 Regression meaning we predict numerical values instead of categories of classes.

-regression finds relationships between a target variable or the variables we're trying to predict, and one or more features or the explanatory variables we're using to predict it. and depending on the number of features we're using, or the model complexity, we can have simple linear regression, multiple linear regression, or polynomial regression.

-Let's talk about one at a time.
+Regression models finds relationships between one or more independent variables, or explanatory variables, and some target variable or dependent variable; as it it depends on the values of your features.
+The target variable is the value we're trying to predict.

+Depending on the shape of the model that would fit the data, we call the model either linear or polynomial.
+If it's simple enough that we can represent it by a straight line, or a plane, a surface we call it a linear model.
+If it's more complex, where it needs to represented by a curved line or surface we call it a polynomial model.

+Keep in mind, it's not always clear from the get-go whether a model is linear or polynomial.
+It's something we'll have to figure out as we go along.
+You experiment with different models, and different algorithms, and you'll see which one works best for your data, or performs best on your data.

+For linear regression, we have a simple linear regression model, and a multiple linear regression model.
+The simple linear regression model is used when we have one independent variable, and the multiple linear regression model is used when we have more than one independent variable.
+We can visualize the simple linear regression model as a straight line, and the multiple linear regression model up-to 2 variables as a plane, or a surface. it's a bit more difficult to visualize the multiple linear regression model with more than 2 variables. and at the point we just trust the math and the algorithms that we were able to generalize from the 2D case to the 3D case.

+Just so we can start with the end in mind, here's the desired outcome of regression models.

-For example, I have this dataset that shows 30 signals or 30 observation of years of education, seniority level, and and income.
-Data that was collected from 30 different people.
+Imagine, you have this dataset that shows 30 observation of years of education, seniority level, and and income